Kitware/SMQTK/devops/docker/smqtk_iqr_playground/README.md

 Q: My container quickly stopped after I executed the above "docker run..." command.

-    Re-run the ``docker run...`` with an additional volume mount to save out the log files: ``-v <some-local-dir>:/home/smqtk/data/logs``.
-A more descriptive error message should be present in the log for the failing utility (grep -i for "error" on log files).
+- Re-run the ``docker run...`` with an additional volume mount to save out the log files: ``-v <some-local-dir>:/home/smqtk/data/logs``.
+A more descriptive error message should be present in the log for the failing utility (``grep -i`` for "error" on log files).

+Q: I tried running the ``docker run ...`` command and I got an error that looks like ``pull access denied for ..., repository does not exist or may require 'docker login'``.

+- This error in this context refers to an image not being present on your local machine.
+This may be because the docker image tag used (the text after the colon) is incorrect or because the docker image in question has not been built yet.
+Please refer to the "Building the Docker Images" section above.

 TODO: More error situations.
 If a confusing situation arises, email [paul.tunison@kitware.com](mailto:paul.tunison@kitware.com) and we can add new Q&As here!